darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ## grain

-Grain is not sprinkled over a sharp picture.
-The simulation makes the film grainy, blurs detail and grain together the way an emulsion does, and then restores the lost edge definition with the sharpening under _acutance recovery_ below.
+Film grain is not noise sprinkled over a sharp picture.
+Silver crystals in the emulsion develop or don't, individually, and the picture is made out of them -- so the simulation builds a grainy emulsion, blurs detail and grain together the way a real one does, and then restores the lost edge definition with the sharpening under _texture_ below.
 The blur and the recovery are tuned as a pair, so a picture with grain on is slightly softer than the same picture with grain off.
 That is how film behaves.
-If you want it sharper, lower _grain strength_ or switch grain off rather than raising the recovery.
+If you want it sharper, turn grain down rather than pushing the recovery past its default.

+The controls are split in two. _emulsion_ changes what the film is made of, and rebuilds the crystals. _texture_ changes only how those crystals are drawn at your output size.

 enable grain
 : Switch grain simulation on.

-### grain
+### emulsion

+granularity
+: How coarse the film's crystals are, relative to the value measured for this stock.
+1.0 is the datasheet figure.
+: This is the size control.
+Raising it grows the crystals, which means there are fewer of them and each one counts for more, so the grain becomes coarser *and* stronger together -- the same way a faster film differs from a slower one.
+Because it rebuilds the emulsion rather than adjusting the finished picture, it behaves the same on negative and slide film.

 grain strength
-: How pronounced the grain is.
-1.0 matches the real stock.
-The slider drags to 2 and accepts up to 8 by right-clicking, for pushing a naturally fine-grained film further than it would really go.
+: How far the grain is allowed to move each pixel.
+1.0 matches the real stock, 0 switches it off.

-grain size
-: How large the grain particles are.
-1.0 is the film's own; higher is coarser.
+: Unlike granularity this scales the result rather than the film, and that has one consequence worth knowing: a negative's grain gets amplified a second time by the print stage, while a slide is scanned directly with nothing to amplify it.
+The same value therefore reads much weaker on slide film.
+Reach for granularity rather than pushing this past 2 (right-click for up to 8).

+uniformity
+: How evenly the crystals are distributed, relative to the stock's own figure.
+Lowering it bends the noise into a bell: grain that peaks in the midtones and eases off again in the densest areas, rather than climbing all the way up.

+sublayer particle scale
+: A real emulsion layers coarse crystals over finer ones.
+This scales the finer sub-layers against the coarsest, which stays fixed.
+Lower makes the fine layers finer still, so the coarse layer dominates; at 0 only the coarsest is left.
+No effect on stocks measured as a single layer.

+density floor
+: The density each crystal sits at even where the film received no light -- the reason grain does not disappear entirely in clear areas.
+Real stocks measure between about 0.03 and 0.06.

-### acutance recovery
+### texture

+grain blur
+: How much the grain is blurred after it is drawn, in pixels.
+This softens grain rather than resizing it: the crystals are unchanged, so raising it makes grain smoother and less distinct, not coarser.
+Use _granularity_ above for that.
+: The value that looks right depends on output size, since it is measured in pixels rather than on the film.
+Raise it for large prints where one crystal covers several pixels; lower it for small output.

+dye cloud size
+: Each developed crystal leaves a small cloud of dye rather than a hard dot.
+This scales how far that cloud spreads, measured on the film itself, so it only becomes visible at magnifications where a single crystal covers more than a pixel.

-grain recovery sharpness
+recovery radius
-: How wide the recovery sharpening reaches.
-0 switches it off; wider gives broader halos, narrower keeps to fine detail.
+: How wide the recovery sharpening reaches, in pixels.
+0 switches it off.
+A broad radius puts the crispness back into mid-sized detail rather than at the pixel level, which is what stops the pixel grid itself from showing through.

-grain recovery strength
+recovery strength
 : How strongly it sharpens, restoring the definition the grain blur took away.
-0 leaves the softening in place with nothing countering it.
-The defaults are matched to the blur; pushing well beyond them sharpens more than was ever lost, which makes grain look crunchy rather than photographic.
+It moves density around without adding any, so it cannot invent detail and is not a noise reduction.
+0 leaves the softening in place with nothing countering it; pushing well beyond the default sharpens more than was ever lost, which makes grain look crunchy rather than photographic.

 ## halation